-The needs of a kitten from birth to eight weeks changes rapidly, which is why it is so important to be able to determine just how old they are.
+The needs of a kitten from birth to eight weeks change rapidly, which is why it is so important to be able to determine just how old they are.
 Our La Mesa vets have crafted foolproof ways to help you figure out your tiny kitten's age.

 Why It Is Important To Know A Kittens Age

 If you ever rescue a kitten, it is crucial you know how old it is in order to properly care for it.
 Each week of a kitten's life from birth to about eight weeks marks an important milestone in their development and comes with a new set of needs.
-The needs of a 1-week-old kitten will be very different from the needs of a 4-week-old kitten.
+The needs of a one week-old kitten will be very different from the needs of a 4-week-old kitten.

 While we will get into more detail later in the post, here are 4 simple steps you can follow to get a pretty good estimate of your kitten's age.